ssloxford/seeing-red/README.md

 # Seeing Red: PPG Biometrics Using Smartphone Cameras

-This repository contains the code for the paper "[Seeing Red: PPG Biometrics Using Smartphone Cameras](https://arxiv.org/pdf/2004.07088.pdf)" published in the [15th IEEE Computer Vision Society Workshop on Biometrics](https://www.vislab.ucr.edu/Biometrics2020/).
+This repository contains the code for the paper "[Seeing Red: PPG Biometrics Using Smartphone Cameras](https://arxiv.org/pdf/2004.07088.pdf)" published in the Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops at the [15th IEEE Computer Vision Society Workshop on Biometrics](https://www.vislab.ucr.edu/Biometrics2020/).
 This work is a collaboration between [Giulio Lovisotto](https://github.com/giuliolovisotto/), [Henry Turner](http://www.cs.ox.ac.uk/people/henry.turner/) and [Simon Eberz](https://www.cs.ox.ac.uk/people/simon.eberz/) from the [System Security Lab](http://www.cs.ox.ac.uk/groups/seclab/) at University of Oxford.